The Major League Baseball Swing (Rotational Hitting)

 Swing to Hip Phase (the secret to hitting)

-The drive to the hip is the most important and least understood phase of the swing.
+The drive to the hip is one of the most important and least understood phases of the swing.

 Initiate the swing by simultaneously: